-Split between isometric, overhead exploration style gameplay (including Toobin’ esque plesiosaur-swerving rafting!) similar to Zelda or Chaos Engine and 3D first person perspective segments, the game is a radical departure from Ocean’s tried and tested sub-game montage fare.
+Split between isometric, overhead exploration style gameplay (including Toobin’ esque plesiosaur-swerving rafting!) similar to Zelda or Chaos Engine and 3D first-person perspective segments, the game is a radical departure from Ocean’s tried and tested sub-game montage fare.

 Gary Bracey was in no doubt that this was to be their most prodigious license, and the one with the most manpower allocated to it to date, and so the quality of their oeuvre had to strive to match the high water mark set by the groundbreaking overnight hit silver screen analogue.

-Clearly in his element straddling the two complimentary worlds of Hollywood and gaming, Gary exalted, “This is Jaws with dinosaurs.
+Clearly in his element straddling the two complementary worlds of Hollywood and gaming, Gary exalted, “This is Jaws with dinosaurs.
 This isn’t just a film anymore – it’s an event.
 It’s got everything going for it; it’s a thumping good story, it’s got Steven Spielberg involved but, best of all, it’s about dinosaurs, which is something kids have been into for 65 million years!”